Phil Mickelson: Playing style

-Earnings and endorsements
+Awards and recognition

+Mickelson was inducted into the National Italian American Sports Hall of Fame in 2008.

+Endorsements, media, and business

 Although ranked second on the PGA Tour's all-time money list of tournament prize money won, Mickelson earns far more from endorsements than from prize money.
 According to one estimate of 2011 earnings (comprising salary, winnings, bonuses, endorsements, and appearances), Mickelson was then the second-highest paid athlete in the United States, earning an income of over $62 million, $53 million of which came from endorsements.
 In 2015, Forbes estimated Mickelson's annual income was $51 million.
 Major companies which Mickelson currently endorses are ExxonMobil (Mickelson and wife Amy started a teacher sponsorship fund with the company), Rolex, and Mizzen+Main.
 Mickelson's sponsorship with Callaway Golf is currently "paused" and will be re-evaluated at a later date.
 After being diagnosed with psoriatic arthritis in 2010, Mickelson was treated with Enbrel and began endorsing the drug.
 He has been previously sponsored by Titleist, KPMG, Workday, Bearing Point, Barclays, Amstel Light and Ford.

+He appeared as himself in a non-speaking role in the 1996 film Tin Cup, starring Kevin Costner.

+He is the co-founder of For Wellness with Dave Phillips, which sells functional food and beverage products, including the supplement that Mickelson adds to his coffee.

+Personal life

+Health

+In 2010, in the days leading up to the PGA Championship at Whistling Straits, Mickelson announced he had been diagnosed with psoriatic arthritis.
+He added that he had started medical treatment and had become a vegetarian in hopes of aiding his recovery.
+He maintained that both his short- and long-term prognosis were good, that the condition should have no long-term effect on his golfing career, and that he felt well.
+He also stated that the arthritis may go into permanent remission after one year of medical treatment.
+He went on to finish the championship T12, five shots behind winner Martin Kaymer.

+In a Men's Vogue article, Mickelson recounted his effort to lose 20 lb with the help of trainer Sean Cochran.
+"Once the younger players started to come on tour, he realized that he had to start working out to maintain longevity in his career," Cochran said.
+Mickelson's regimen consisted of increasing flexibility and power, eating five smaller meals a day, aerobic training, and carrying his own golf bag.

+On April 2, 2026, Mickelson announced he will miss the Masters "as my family continues to navigate a personal health matter."